 Note that we will never ask you for your password, and that you are solely responsible for maintaining the safety and secrecy of your password and any additional identifying information.
 You will be responsible for the activities of anyone who uses your password to gain access to your account.
 If you think that someone may have obtained your password, you must change it immediately.

-7 Usborne's Role.
 We are not and cannot be responsible for the behaviour of Users - whether on the Game Service or outside of it.
-In particular, you should be aware that Usborne does not generally pre-screen or monitor the material contributed by Users.
+In particular, you should be aware that TYM Ltd does not pre-screen or monitor the material contributed by Users.

 You can report all inappropriate communication or behaviour to us at [email protected]